| author |

 | my books || my blog || my recommendations || my life || my mormon page || my writing advice || contact me|

 A lot of people have asked me when I left the Mormon church.
-I am an active Mormon, though I have undergone a significant faith transition after a
+I attend Mormon church, but I have undergone a significant faith transition after a

 five-year bout of depression and a crisis of faith triggered by the loss of my sixth child (Mary Mercy) at birth in 2005.
 A lot of the answers offered